ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 ## Conclusions
 {: #serverless-github-traffic-analytics-7}
 {: step}
 In this tutorial, you deployed a serverless app in {{site.data.keyword.codeenginefull_notm}}.
 The app source is taken from a GitHub repository.
-You instructed {{site.data.keyword.codeengineshort}} to build the Docker image and store it in the {{site.data.keyword.registrylong}}.
+You instructed {{site.data.keyword.codeengineshort}} to build the container image and store it in the {{site.data.keyword.registrylong}}.
 Next, it was pulled from there and deployed as container.
 The app is bound to {{site.data.keyword.cloud_notm}} services.

 The app and the associated eventing allow to automatically retrieve traffic data for GitHub repositories.
 Information about those repositories, including the tenant-specific access token, is stored in a SQL database ({{site.data.keyword.dashdbshort}}).
 That database is used by the Python app to manage users, repositories and to present the traffic statistics.
 Users can see the traffic statistics in searchable tables or visualized in a simple line chart (see image below).
 It is also possible to download the list of repositories and the traffic data as CSV files.